 - Feed the Caterpillars: Plant these ten common host plants to help feed caterpillars after they have hatched.

-- Creating a Butterfly Garden: Host Plants: Caterpillars feed on a variety of host plants, including trees, herbs, shrubs, and other types of plant material.
+- Creating a Butterfly Garden: Host Plants (PDF): Caterpillars feed on a variety of host plants, including trees, herbs, shrubs, and other types of plant material.

 - Where to Find Caterpillars: Caterpillars are commonly found on these host plants, including milkweed, spicebush, paw-paw, parsley, dill, fennel, walnut, sweet gum, and cherry.